Plant-Based Transition Tips For Beginners

 Foods That Make Up a Healthy Diet

 To help guide you in making these choices, Forward Food Chef Amy Symington put together the following list of foods to consume often.
-Chef Amy is a nutrition professor, researcher and plant-based chef at George Brown College and she is currently enrolled in the PhD program at the University of Toronto in Nutritional Sciences.
+Chef Amy is a nutrition professor, researcher and plant-based chef at George Brown College and she is currently a PhD Candidate at the University of Toronto in Nutritional Sciences.

 A rainbow of different coloured fruits